niplav/site/golden.md

 I have a pet theory that flintknapping was the activity that allowed for a social niche for autistic people in hunter-gatherer groups<sub>30%</sub>.
 Paleolithic humans had to spend thousands, maybe tens of thousands of hours to learn how to knap arrowheads, knives and axeheads.
-The kind of person who is able to sit at camp, every evening, not engaging with the others but instead obsessed with the exact way in which obsidian flakes off when pressed at a slightly different angle… does that remind you of people?
+The kind of person who is able to sit at camp, every evening, not engaging with the others but instead obsessively inspecting the exact way in which obsidian flakes off when pressed at a slightly different angle… does that remind you of people?
 Maybe even yourself?
 Being able to gift better stone tools to others confers social status, which can be converted into reproductive success.

 But flintknapping doesn't just produce tools—sometimes the resulting objects are too fragile, too *ethereal*